jamen/typling-core/readme.md

 }

 foo('Hello')
-// TypeError: Expected first parameter String to be Number.
+// TypeError: First parameter String should be Number
-// TypeError: Expected return value String to be Number.
+// TypeError: Return value String should be Number
 ```

 **Warning:** Not ready for production use.